 If you have a storage cap, you may want to go through and delete some images.
 But let’s say you accidentally delete the wrong photos when rapidly deleting a batch using one of those multi-select gestures.

 Or perhaps you decide you really want to keep those images you deleted of your cat.
 Fortunately, you can get them back.
-Google Photos holds on to any pictures you deleted for 60 days.
-So just head to the Trash and select the pictures you want to rescue.
+Google Photos holds on to any pictures you delete for 60 days.
+So just head to the Trash, and select the images you want to rescue.

 Open the slide-out menu by swiping in from the left and selecting Device folders.

-If you don’t want to clutter your Google Photos storage with screenshots, you can leave this folder turned off.
-Or maybe you want all those cute Instagram images that you tweaked with filters.
-Just hit the cloud icon and they’ll upload.
+You can leave this folder turned off if you don’t want to clutter your Google Photos storage with screenshots.
+Or maybe you want all those cute Instagram images you tweaked with filters.
+First, hit the cloud icon, and they’ll upload.

-The key with any new product like this is to keep playing around with it.
+The key to any product like this is to keep playing around with it.
 That’s how I found such snippets of wisdom.
-Your photos are important, so take the time to really get to know the new Photos app and decide if Google is worthy of being entrusted with all of them.
+Your photos are important, so take the time to get to know the new Google Photos app and decide if it is worthy of being entrusted with all of them.